 Get down with the locals and tour the street food of the old city and the Getsemani neighbourhood.
 Get ready to sample things such as the lulo, guanabana, and arequipe, some of the tastiest food on the Colombian coast in typical Colombian style.

 13. Take a Tour of the Bazurto Market

 The Bazurto Market is often described as a location for adventurous travellers only.
-This busy bustling market just 15 minutes away from Cartagena’s city centre is massive.
-It is chaotic.
-It is loud.
-It is extremely dirty and lacks typical tourists.
+This busy bustling market is located just 15 minutes away from Cartagena’s city centre.
+It’s chaotic, loud, dirty and lacks typical tourists.

 You can find everything from fresh fish and fruit, to spices and true Colombian culture in this chaotic market.
 However, if you are not comfortable taking on an experience like this alone, many tour agencies offer guided trips to the Bazurto Market, some of them in conjunction with the street food tour.

 14. Go On a Walking Tour of the Old City (El Centro)

 The city of Cartagena is full of history, restaurants, and markets, and it is all jam-packed into the Old City, a 100 square kilometre space, perfect for a walking tour!

 Cartagena boasts a rich history including Spanish colonialism, pirates, slaves, Catholicism and the accompanying inquisition.
 Drugs, crime and the arts, both historic and current, offer a fascinating perspective on this South American country.

 Its history, as you might guess, makes for a great city tour, which is why I am recommending this as one of the best activities in Cartagena.

 Tours can last anywhere between 2 and 4 hours, depending on which type of tour you book, giving an opportunity to take a detailed look at the history, architecture, music, food and culture of Cartagena.
 A great way to start any visit to this relevant city.